-William Mason Regional Park is a massive park near UC Irvine and the Turtle Rock neighborhood of Irvine.
+William R. Mason Regional Park in Irvine is a massive park near UC Irvine and the Turtle Rock neighborhood.

 Directions to Mason Regional Park in Irvine: Between Culver Drive, University Drive, and Harvard Avenue winds around it.
 Very near Tanaka Farms and the San Joaquin Golf Course.
 MAP to Mason Regional Park in Irvine